-In this study, we looked for potential genes, proteins, and processes that contribute to ethylene-mediated improved hypoxia survival of Arabidopsis root tips.
+In this study we looked for potential genes, proteins and processes that contribute to ethylenemediated improved hypoxia survival of Arabidopsis root tips.
 Our results show that ethylene increases both hypoxia and re-oxygenation survival.
 The data suggest that ethylene may contribute to enhanced tolerance through multiple processes including enhanced hypoxia responses, ROS amelioration responses, and reduction of root growth (Figure 7).

 Ethylene has an important role as a distress signal during various environmental stresses.
-This can be of critical importance for tolerance and has been reported for hypoxia (reviewed in Hartman et al., 2021), salt (Peng et al., 2014), drought (Skirycz et al., 2011), freezing (Wu et al., 2008), and soil compaction stress (Pandey et al., 2021).
-In our study, the major ethylene-mediated transcriptomic changes occurred during the pretreatment, without any additional changes upon subsequent hypoxia.
+This can be of critical importance for tolerance and has been reported for hypoxia (reviewed in Hartman et al., 2021), salt (Peng et al., 2014), drought, freezing (Wu et al., 2008), and soil compaction stress (Pandey et al., 2021).
+In our study, the major ethylene-mediated transcriptomic changes occurred during the pre-treatment, without any additional changes upon subsequent hypoxia.
 This suggests that ethylene-mediated changes occurring before the onset of hypoxia contribute to increased tolerance during hypoxia and re-oxygenation.
 Indeed, in general, translation and protein synthesis are typically strongly restricted during severe hypoxia stress (Chang et al., 2000; Juntawong et al., 2014).
 Accordingly, an acclimation period prior to the onset of severe stress can improve subsequent stress tolerance.
-We propose that for flooding, ethylene could fulfill such a role because inducing protective responses may be energetically challenging to achieve under severe hypoxic stress.
+We propose that for flooding, ethylene could fulfil such a role because inducing protective responses may be energetically challenging to achieve under severe hypoxic stress.
 Both the transcriptomics and proteomics results suggest that ethylene may also control a general downregulation of translation and growth, which could be adaptive to quickly limit energy expenditure.
 Ethylene-mediated repression of growth responses and translation could be of great importance to improve survival chances during hypoxia.

-Ethylene partially restrains root growth by stimulating auxin synthesis and transport (Růzička et al., 2007; Swarup et al., 2007; Mao et al., 2016).
-Our results suggest that this ethylene-induced and AUX1-dependent auxin signaling in the root could contribute to subsequent hypoxia survival, as aux1-22 was more sensitive to hypoxia after ethylene treatment compared to the WT (Figure 6E).
-While transcriptome profiling identified the classical genes involved in ethylenemediated root growth, it also identified many growth regulators that were not previously associated with ethylene, such as UPBEAT1, MYB30, and PLETHORA1/2 (Aida et al., 2004; Tsukagoshi et al., 2010; Mabuchi et al., 2018).
+Ethylene partially restrains root growth by stimulating auxin synthesis and transport (Růžička et al., 2007; Swarup et al., 2007; Mao et al., 2016).
+Our results suggest that this ethyleneinduced and AUX1-dependent auxin signaling in the root could contribute to subsequent hypoxia survival, as aux1-22 was more sensitive to hypoxia after ethylene treatment compared to the WT (Figure 6B).
+While transcriptome profiling identified the classical genes involved in ethylenemediated root growth, it also identified many growth regulators that were not previously associated with ethylene, such as UPBEAT1, MYB30 and PLETHORA1/2 (Aida et al., 2004; Tsukagoshi et al., 2010; Mabuchi et al., 2018).
 Currently, it is unclear whether these are under direct control of ethylene signaling or act indirectly via ethylene-mediated auxin and ROS homeostasis.
 It also remains to be investigated whether their regulation by ethylene contributes to root growth cessation and hypoxia tolerance.
 Ethylene-mediated root growth suppression seems universal in the plant kingdom (Visser and Pierik, 2007).
-That the asa1 and aux1-22 root tips, which have altered growth rates either with or without ethylene, have altered hypoxia tolerance or capacity to
+That the asa1 and aux1-22 root tips, which have altered growth rates either with or without ethylene, have altered hypoxia tolerance or capacity to prime suggests that this growth suppression mediated by early ethylene is a critical strategy for flooding-induced hypoxia survival.
+The functional consequences of ethylene-mediated growth repression on hypoxia tolerance could therefore be a promising avenue for future research and for the development of flood tolerant crop cultivars.